The Walnut Tree Project

 Now, in just two years, this suicide response team has proven its worth by preventing 29 different suicide occurrences in 2 years by an intervention.
-Mr. Woodley, the CEO had said once that no one who is in a suicidal state truly wants to end his life but because of their severe distress what they need is properly trained personnel to attend to their situation and the organization is bringing this to reality.
+Luke said once that no one who is in a suicidal state truly wants to end his life but because of their severe distress what they need is properly trained personnel to attend to their situation and the organisation is bringing this to reality.

 Why is Walnut Tree Health and Wellbeing worth supporting?

-Now he speaks of where they are now, how far they have come and sees only future increase and expansion.
+When Luke initially announced his project most people said it wasn’t realistic and likely not to succeed.
+Now he speaks of where they are today, how far they have come and sees only future expansion of his services.